 Architecture and Social Interactions:

-A Common Ground for the diverse building that is intended for public use can be a common ground for people with different philosophies or cultures to come together and express openly.
+A Common Ground for the diverse building that is intended for public use can be a common ground for people with different philosophies or cultures to come together and express themselves openly.
 It is a stage where people can openly express, work, and share ideas comfortably.

 Public parks, for instance, are designed with the community in mind.
 Amenities such as picnic grounds, bike lanes, and cycling create activities that individuals and families can enjoy.